YoussefAboelwafa/Connect4_AI-agent/README.md

 ```

 ## Analysis for Runtime
-- The following analysis is done on some random states
+- The following analysis is done on a random state
 - The time is measured in seconds

 ### Without Pruning: